AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-server.md

 >
 >Values shall be adapted according to your configuration and your network constraints, especially if specific configurations have been developed for your installation.

-## Restricting authorized external commands {#restricting-authorized-external-commands}
+## Restrict authorized external commands {#restricting-authorized-external-commands}

 >[!NOTE]
 >